tnstoyanov/eMerchantPayGenesisApms/README.md

 # eMerchantPayGenesisApms
-Use this to test eMerchanaPay's Genesis Server-to-Server API for APMs.
+Use this to test eMerchantPay's Genesis Server-to-Server API for APMs.